Mosque fire suspect arrested over second attack

 The victim in Ealing received hospital treatment for severe burns to his face and arms.

-West Midlands Police said the suspect engaged the victim in conversation as they both left the West London Islamic Centre.
+West Midlands Police said the suspect engaged the man in conversation as they both left the West London Islamic Centre.

 They spoke for a few minutes before the victim was doused in a liquid, believed to be petrol, and then set on fire.